Arrival into Medellin today to begin your visit to Colombia.

 You’ll have the remainder of the evening at leisure to settle in.
 If your flight arrives early enough, we’ll book a table for you to dine in one of our favorite restaurants near your hotel.

 After breakfast, meet your guide to begin your transformation tour of Medellin with a visit to Comuna 13, formerly the city’s most dangerous neighborhood.
 Your guide will tell you about how innovative projects such as the escalator system and the use of street art helped revitalize and provide a better future for this neighborhood.
-You’ll of course have a visit to Casa Kolacho, an artist collective responsible for the overwhelming majority of the art in Comuna 13 and thus a key driver of the area’s transformation.

 During this morning’s exploration, you’ll also ride the city’s remarkable Metro system, including the cable car lines that have helped the quality of life of residents of the neighborhoods on the hills surrounding Medellin.
 Aside from being a great window into local life, it’s a fabulous way to get bird’s eye views of the city and Aburra Valley!